razetime/learnxinyminutes-docs/docs/bqn.md

 1,2,3,4
-¯1,¯2,¯3  # Negative numbers are written with a high minus π,∞,¯π,¯∞ # Pi and Infinity are defined constants 1_234_456 # You can add underscores in between numbers
+¯1,¯2,¯3  # Negative numbers are written with a high minus π,∞,¯π,¯∞ # Pi and Infinity are defined constants 1_234_456 # Underscores are allowed in numbers
           # This does not change their value
 1.3E4     # Scientific notation is supported

 # Characters
 'a','⥊'
 '
-'         # Yes, you can put *any* character in a character literal
+'         # A newline.
+Yes, you can put *any* character in a character literal
 @         # Null character ('\0' in C)

 # Arrays
 1‿2‿3       # Stranding, good for simple lists
 ⟨1,2,3⟩     # General list notation